-Bad web designers are hurting businesses across the web, here are some stories explaining how, as well as things business owners can look for to keep them from doing it to their own businesses website.
+Bad web designers are hurting businesses across the web, here are some stories explaining how, as well as things business owners can look for to keep them from doing it to their own business’s website.

 Recently I’ve had numerous business owners tell me “no thank you, we have a web designer” after I gave them a laundry list of errors that are crippling their business online.
 Ironically, these errors were created and left by the same bad web designers they plan to rehire to fix them.
 Now one could ask themselves, would an electrician or plumbing company hire back the same employee who lost them hundreds or thousands of clients?
 Absolutely not!
 However, when it comes to a website the majority of business owners who have never relied on a website 10 or 20 years ago, now seem to not fully understand how vitally important they are to keep a business alive in today’s world with Google and Yelp searches.

 Another sad reality of some businesses websites is they hire family members who “can do it for me for free” which are equally as bad web designers as the ones spamming you for work.
 Usually using sites with online templates such as Wix or Weebly.
-Both in which are absolutely horrible options for anyone who wants a website to actually outrank their competition.
-These templates are not only the same template your competition can use themselves, they’re not optimized properly for search engines.
+Both in which are horrible options for anyone who wants a website to outrank their competition.
+These templates are not only the same template your competition can use themselves; they’re not optimized properly for search engines.
 Leaving your site launching without even the proper meta tags installed.

-Now, many of you may hear meta-tag?
-What is that.
+Now, many of you may hear meta-tag.
+What is that?
 Let’s just say it’s a very important part of SEO, or search engine optimization (click the link for an in-depth explanation).
 The proper ones could mean the difference between being on page 1 of Google, or page 6.
 Where basically no one ventures.

-Other clients have specifically notified me they have yet to get their business listed, or claimed on the major business directories such as Yelp and YP.
-To make matters worse, they weren’t even willing to spend the $100 we charge in order to get them listed because their web designer’s told them the website is all they need while making their pitch for a design sale.
+Other clients have specifically notified me they have yet to get their business listed or claimed on the major business directories such as Yelp and YP.
+To make matters worse, they weren’t even willing to spend the $100 we charge in order to get them listed because their web designers told them the website is all they need while making their pitch for a design sale.
 Which is malarkey!
-It’s actually incredibly important for a business to also utilize not just a website, but also business directories that link back to that website as a method of using high authority websites in order to grow your backlinks.
+It’s incredibly important for a business to also utilize not just a website, but also business directories that link back to that website as a method of using high authority websites in order to grow your backlinks.
 Backlinks are incredibly important for SEO, and good ones on top authority websites like Yelp and YP are going to show Google and Bing that your business is of value to customers.
-Therefor, higher rankings = more business = more clients = more money = business expands = family is less stressed = kids can inherit a successful business and the circle continues.
+Therefore, higher rankings = more business = more clients = more money = business expands = family is less stressed = kids can inherit a successful business and the circle continues.

 So, please, for the love of your family and employees.
 Stop hiring family members who created their own page using a template that looks cool with glittery gif’s that take forever to load to do your business website.
 Also, never rehire the same bad web designers that destroyed your past opportunities by neglecting to do even the simplest of tasks, like properly setup meta-tags.
 If your homepages browser title reads “Welcome” or the domain name, RUN!
 That designer is doing nothing to help you!
 If you right click on your homepage and hit view source, and cannot find a meta description, RUN!
 That designer is killing your businesses ranking in search engines.
 Finally, if your page takes forever to load on your phone and when it finally loads it’s not mobile friendly, contact your designer and tell them they’re fired.
 These people are killing your business.